-Where will storm surge and waves cause flooding, and how deep?
+Where will storm surge and waves cause flooding?

 The coupled ADvanced CIRCulation (ADCIRC) and Unstructured Simulating WAves Nearshore (UnSWAN) model system takes landscape outputs from the ICM and analyzes the effects of storm surge and waves to identify where flooding caused by hurricanes and storm surge will occur.